zitadel/zitadel/docs/docs/self-hosting/manage/productionchecklist.md

 ### Infrastructure Configuration

 - [ ] Make use of configuration management tools such as Terraform to provision all of the below
-- [ ] Use version control to store the provisioning
 - [ ] Use a secrets manager to store your confidential information
 - [ ] Reduce the manual interaction with your platform to an absolute minimum
 #### HA Setup